naruto2705/SFAL-VSD-Bharath/README.md

     The clock signal will make the rvmyth to execute instructions and some values are generated, these values are used by DAC core to provide the final output signal named OUT.
     So we have 3 main elements (IP cores) and a wrapper as an SoC and of-course there would be also a testbench module out there.

-This weeks task is to model the 3 main IP cores
+The task is to model the 3 main IP cores

-    RVMYTH modelling
+   1. RVMYTH
-    PLL modelling
+   2. PLL
-    DAC modelling Before that lets understand how each component works.

-RVMYTH - Risc-V based MYTH (Microprocessor for You in Thirty Hours)

-    RISC stands for Reduced instruction set computer RISC-V(pronounced “risk-five”) ISA is defined as a base integer ISA, which must be present in any implementation, plus optional extensions to the base ISA.
-    Each base integer instruction set is characterized by the width of the integer registers and the corresponding size of the address space and by the number of integer registers.
-    There are two primary base integer variants, RV32I and RV64I.
+   3. DAC